pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 What follows is my personal interpretation of Q, a commercial array language by Kx Systems.
 I am not a Q, K or KDB+ expert and my experience with those technologies is still very small.
-However I think it is helpful to shine a different light on it, as it is an incredibly undervalued language and I would love to see larger adoption of it in the future.
+However, I think it is helpful to shine a different light on it, as it is an incredibly undervalued language and I would love to see a larger adoption of it in the future.

 ## Notation as a Tool of Thought